LOS ANGELES (AP) - Joni Mitchell's famous fans are voicing their support and worry for the folk song icon while she is hospitalized in Los Angeles.

-The 71-year-old singer-songwriter told Billboard magazine in December that she has a rare skin condition, Morgellons disease, which prevents her from performing.
-Still, she released a career-spanning four-disc box set last year and appeared at Clive Davis' annual pre-Grammy party in February.
+Mitchell told Billboard magazine last year that she has a rare skin condition, Morgellons disease, which prevents her from performing.

-Mitchell has received eight Grammy Awards, including a lifetime achievement award in 2002.
+A native Canadian who became part of Southern California's flourishing folk-rock scene in the 1960s, Mitchell has won eight Grammy Awards, including a lifetime achievement award in 2002.
 She was inducted into the Rock and Roll Hall of Fame in 1997.